 We record calls to our Contact Centre for training, accuracy and performance monitoring purposes.
 You will receive a message informing you that calls are recorded at the beginning of the call.

-As part of the registration process, TransUnion and Onfido (our verification partners) will verify your identity.
-TransUnion provides us with a series of questions and we will inform you whether or not you have answered enough of the questions correctly to verify your identity.
-TransUnion's privacy notice explains in more detail how TransUnion uses your personal data for the verification process.
+As part of registration, you must undergo a verification process.
+Our current verification providers are TransUnion and Onfido.
+TransUnion provides us with a series of questions only you should know the answer to.
+TransUnion's privacy notice explains in more detail how TransUnion uses your personal data.
 Onfido uses facial recognition technology to compare a photo of you with the photo of you on an official ID document.

 All operators participating in the GAMSTOP service are required to check if their customers have self-excluded with GAMSTOP.
 Operators undertake checks on a daily basis and each time a customer logs in or tries to register for an account.
 To undertake these checks, operators send their customer's data to our matching service, which checks this information with the personal data we hold about people who have self-excluded.
 The data is hashed for security and we only store this information as long as necessary to perform the check and let the operator know if there is a match.

-In addition to these checks, operators may provide us with details about attempts to login into online accounts that did not match with the information we hold and other information that may be relevant to our provision of the GAMSTOP service.
+In addition to these checks, operators may provide us with details about attempts to log in to online accounts that did not match with the information we hold and other information that may be relevant to our provision of the GAMSTOP service.

 A full list of the gambling operators that participate in the GAMSTOP scheme is available here.
 We strongly recommend that you review the privacy policies of any gambling operators you use to access online gambling services.